 From the delivery of ingredients and their preparation through to service, we ensure each of our customers gets the most out of their kitchen.
-For each kitchen, our considerations include:
+For each commercial kitchen design, our considerations include:

 - The number of covers,

 - Operating times,